levish0/levish0/README.md

 ## Hi there!
 I'm levish.

-> on days like these, kids like you...
-> ...should be held close and cherished.

 ### 💼 Experience
 - **CTO** at [**Scentia**](#) - Building [scentia](https://scentia.co.kr) | 2026 - Present
 - **CTO** at [**Tendou LLC**](https://tendou.io) - Building [sevenwiki](https://seven.wiki) | 2026 - Present